 It does so by splitting the whole terrain into parts which are sufficiently small to be handled by the available computer; and it then causes the parts to be simulated one after the other, the upwind ones being considered first.

-At the end of each calculation, data describing the flow conditions on the downstream boundaries are placed into files which serve as 'transfer objects'; for the data can then be imported as upstream-boundary data for the later-to-be-simulated next-downstream part.
+At the end of each calculation, data describing the flow conditions on the downstream boundaries are placed into files which serve as 'transfer objects'; for the data can then be transferred by export to, and import by, the later-to-be-simulated next-downstream part.

 The first causes the PHOENICS solver module, EARTH, to write a transfer-object file at the end of its run; and the second causes EARTH to read such a file at the start of its run.